Aldori15/azerothcore-eluna-accountwide/README.md

 # Setup

+- Run the "create_accountwide_tables.sql" file on your Characters database.
 - Copy the "AccountWide" folder into the lua_scripts folder on your server.
 - Configure which module(s) you want to enable at the top of each Lua script.
+All of them are turned off by default.
-- If your server is already running, type ".reload eluna" in the worldserver window.
-Otherwise, just start up the server.
+- Start up the server.